Object whose values are action creator functions.

 An Observer is used to receive data from an Observable, and is supplied as an argument to subscribe.

-Represents the actual selectors generated by createSelector
+Represents the actual selectors generated by createSelector.

 An action with a string type and an associated payload.
 This is the

-type of action returned by createAction()
+type of action returned by createAction() action creators.

-An action creator that produces actions with a payload
+An action creator that produces actions with a payload attribute.

-Infer a combined preloaded state shape from a ReducersMapObject
+Infer a combined preloaded state shape from a ReducersMapObject.

-A "prepare" method to be used as the second parameter of createAction
+A "prepare" method to be used as the second parameter of createAction.

 Takes any number of arguments and returns a Flux Standard Action without